NCSU-Libraries/data-viz-workshops/Tableau_2/readme.md

 * creating calculated fields
 * creating dual axis charts

-Please access the instructions by clicking on the [Guide](https://github.ncsu.edu/ablaine/datavizworkshops/blob/master/Tableau/Guide.pdf).
+Please access the instructions by clicking on the [Guide](https://github.com/NCSU-Libraries/data-viz-workshops/blob/master/Tableau_2/Tableau%20II.pdf).

-Here's a [sample Tableau workbook](https://public.tableau.com/profile/alblaine#!/vizhome/RaleighCrimeDashboard2/Dashboard) you can make if you follow the activities in the guide.
+To download the files, click each file name and then when the next page loads, click the Download button.
 ----
 by [Alison Blaine](https://github.com/alblaine)